 More About the ALS (Paramedic) Role

-ALS is handled at Henrietta Ambulance by NYS certified paramedics.
+ALS is handled at CHS Healthcare by NYS certified paramedics.
 Paramedics respond on life threatening (or potentially life threatening) emergencies as well as other serious calls.
 They assist in caring for the seriously injured or ill patients.
 Any emergency call that involves a life-threatening situation will have an ALS technician respond to it.

 - Start IV or IO access (intravenous or intraosseous)

 - Administer advanced medications – over 25 different drugs